Rainy Mondays can be hard.

 To start it off, last Sunday my friend Kathleen and I went to an underground supper club hosted by Souper Jenny. she does these once or twice a year; the secret location and chef is announced the day before the event.

-Our surprise chef was James Beard nominee, Omar Powell!
-He is the Chef de Cuisine at my favorite Indian Restaurant, Cardamom Hill, yet he is Jamaican with a French culinary training.
+Our surprise chef was Omar Powell!
+He is the Chef de Cuisine at my favorite Indian Restaurant, Cardamom Hill (a James Beard nominee!), yet he is Jamaican with a French culinary training.
 I was beyond excited to see what he came up with!

 We arrived at the secret location (a local pasta shop, Storico Fresco) and were immediately blown away by the stunning table setting!